 The impact assessment will always include a desktop survey (full examination of documentary sources, maps etc.) and a site survey but may also consist of licensed test trenching and/or geophysical survey.
 Where other types of investigation are required these are normally outlined in the request for such an assessment.

-Where archaeology has been identified and all measures have been taken to avoid and protect the remains, Archaeological Excavation may become necessary.
-This is the aspect with which people are generally most familiar and involves the meticulous recording of archaeological features through mapping, drawing, sampling, photography and a detailed written account of the soils and procedures undertaken.
-In the Republic of Ireland, all Archaeological Excavation is licensed through the Dept. of Arts, Heritage and the Gaeltacht and the National Museum of Ireland.
+Archaeological Excavation may become necessary where archaeology has been identified and all measures have been taken to avoid and protect the remains.
+This generally involves the meticulous recording of archaeological features through mapping, drawing, sampling, photography and a detailed written account of the soils and procedures undertaken.
+In the Republic of Ireland, all Archaeological Excavation is licensed through the Dept. of Culture, Heritage and the Gaeltacht and the National Museum of Ireland.

 Munster Archaeology has achieved a high standard of archaeological excavation and its director has been licensed to do so since 2005.
 Large scale projects often require significant levels of staff and we have shown flexibility in forming the best team for a given job.
 The successful and efficient excavation of an archaeological site prevents undue delays, avoids unnecessary costs and protects from legal objections to the project in the future.